Platform Nativeness

 Native

-+0% views not significant p = 1.000 · vs. averageThe title sounds like it was written by a YouTuber.
++0% views trend only · vs. averageThe title sounds like it was written by a YouTuber.
 Uses casual language, emotional hooks, and YouTube conventions like curiosity gaps and strong verbs.

 I Can't Believe What They Just Did to Veterans